XYOracleNetwork-v1/web-developer.xyo.network-react/docs/sdk-guide.md

 ### Bound Witness Packets

 Once we get a bound witness, we have to get the heuristics utilizing the `XyoObjectStructure` and `XyoIterableStructure` to collect the heuristics.
 We can use the client to add heurtistics that we want and then once a bound witness is created we can use the heuristics we added in the payload from the bound witness.

+With the payload set, we can now send this packet to an archivist.
+Your solution should account for how to store these bound witnesses for querying and for application functionality.
+You may also want your solution to initiate an event when the bound witness is complete with payload.

 ## When to use Core and Base SDKs